Snowlinux/Roadmap/README.md

 Cosmetic
 --------
-snowlinux-metal-theme has green checkboxes instead of blue ones
+Snowlinux-Metal-Theme has green checkboxes instead of blue ones